minprog/app-studio/10 Design/20 Users and Apps/20 Assignment.md

    - Do not simply cite someone else's definition of affordance.
    - Do not just choose a definition.
 You must be able to defend your choice and wording!

-4. List five *constraints* that you think the creators of the app have used to determine the app's shape.
+4. List three *constraints* that you think the creators of the app have used to determine the app's shape.
+Illustrate with concrete examples from the app.

-5. What exactly is a *concept*?

-6. Make a list of 10 very important *concepts* in both chapters.
-The text contains quite a few concepts that can be used to discuss the quality of an app (e.g., *monotony*).
+5. Make a table of all *concepts* in both chapters.
+The text contains quite a few concepts that can be used to discuss the quality of an app (e.g., *monotony* - we can discuss the monotony of some app).
 Include a short definition or few keywords that help you remember the definition of each concept.
 It does *not* have to be completely correct, though.

-Rate them 1-10 on how easy it would be to use the concept in building an app.
+   Some of the concepts/attributes can take a lot of work when designing a really good app.
+Rate the concepts 1-10 on how much work it would be to account for that concept in creating an app.

+   Hint: the book contains a lot of advice ("The product's setup process should exemplify its quality").
+Those are not concepts.

+   Hint: some paragraphs are not about application quality but about stuff around it.
+E.g., paragraph 1.10 is about marketing.
+We will not discuss these.

+## Assessment

+You work will be graded pass/fail on *clarity* and *thoroughness*.

+- Use correct spelling and grammar.
+If that's not really your thing, best to get outside help in writing well!

+- Think about the usability of your document: someone will have to read it, and it's your job to make that easy!

+- The ultimate goal is to make sure you read well, understand how good apps are made and what you can do to improve.
+Show in your answers that you have learned.